sonatype-nexus-community/nxfw-policy-tester/README.md

 ```

 Follow the prompts - you'll need the URL to your Sonatype Nexus Repository installation (https:// only supported).

+### Results

+The results will be displayed in the terminal, with a summary at the end.
+There are four potential results per test for a given format:

+1. `AVAILABLE` - the package could be downloaded
+2. `QUARANTINED` - the package was blocked by Sonatype Repository Firewall as expected
+3. `FAILED` - the test failed to execute - investigation required

 ## Test Data Available